 Lady Astor, a prominent political figure, once angrily told Churchill, "If you were my husband, I would flavor your coffee with poison."
 Churchill responded with his characteristic wit, "Madam, if I were your husband, I would drink it."

 Winston Churchill was known for his prodigious cigar habit, smoking as many as 10 cigars a day.
-His affinity for cigars began during his time in Cuba, and he preferred brands like Romeo y Julieta and La Aroma de Cuba.
+His affinity for cigars began during a posting in Cuba in 1895, when he was about 21 years old, and he developed a particular fondness for Cuban cigars like Romeo y Julieta and La Aroma de Cuba.
 Churchill's smoking was not just a personal habit; it became a significant part of his public persona, often depicted in photographs with a cigar in hand

-In the 1996 episode of Frasier titled "The Cigar," Niles referred to Churchill as "That cigar-chomping gin blossom with a face attached."
+In the 1996 episode of Frasier titled "The Focus Group," Niles referred to Churchill as "That cigar-chomping gin blossom with a face attached."

 MUSIC AND ARTS Churchill discovered a passion for painting in his forties, finding solace and joy in the act of creation.
 He particularly enjoyed landscapes, often choosing vibrant colors to capture the beauty of nature.
 His unique artistic style earned him recognition, including an invitation to join the Royal Academy.